Sounds like a pretty academic word, right?

 So much of actual communication goes beyond just words and grammar, and without considering communication in its entirety, you’ll never really be “fluent” in another language.

-Every language is used in different contexts, by different people, and for different reasons. and when learning a language, it is important to consider these factors in order to be able effectively communicate in them.
+Every language is used in different contexts, by different people, and for different reasons. and when learning a language, it is important to consider these factors in order to be able to effectively communicate in them.
 And effective communication is, presumably, the ultimate goal for many learners.

 What reason is there to learn another language if you don’t intend to use it in some way, shape or form?[Tweet “So much of actual communication is beyond knowing just words and grammar”]

 Language and Its Relationship with Culture

 In essence, the study of language and its relationship to culture and to society is known as sociolinguistics.* Although it may sound like an intimidating term that belongs to the academic realm (as I mentioned earlier), every language learner should have some awareness of sociolinguistics.
 Even if it’s just understanding what it is without actually knowing the term for it.

 Because language, in many ways, is a social concept.

 Language grew out the human need to communicate and interact.
-Understanding that it is social by nature, allows you to more effective use your language.
+Understanding that it is social by nature, allows you to more effectively use your language.

 Linguistic Anthropology: A Brief History of Sociolinguistics